6207jaden-cell/pballjaden-my-ai-app/README.md

 # AI Predictions Dashboard (Non-Betting)

 A subscription-based AI predictions dashboard for fun and educational purposes.
-This project generates **AI predictions** on various topics, including basic topics for all users and premium topics for subscribers.
-It uses Node.js, Express, Socket.IO, MongoDB, Stripe, Discord, and TensorFlow.js.
+Generates AI predictions on various topics, including **basic topics for all users** and **premium topics for subscribers**.
+Uses Node.js, Express, Socket.IO, MongoDB, Stripe, Discord, and TensorFlow.js.

 ---